systerel/S2OPC/src/ClientServer/frontend/pys2opc/README.md

 # PyS2OPC

-This new PyS2OPC has been created using a new wrapper technology : Cython, and is based on the new Client/Server API of S2OPC Version 1.6.
+PyS2OPC has been created using AutoPXD+Cython to create a binding from S2OPC C library.
+It is based on the client/server frontend API of S2OPC.